engovadzip/QA_guru_UI_project/README.md

 ```
 pytest -v .
 ```
 After running the command, Google Chrome will open and tests will start.
-Tests process is below:
+Tests process is provided below:
 <p align="center">
     <img src="resources/skateboard_tests.gif" />
 </p>

 After the last step of tests (clearing the cart), browser will close.
 Test steps results (PASSED or FAILED) will be shown in the command line window.
-Its example below:
+Its example is provided below:
 <p align="center">
     <img src="resources/test_results.png" />
 </p>